Paul Holland Knowlton House

-At a special meeting of the Board of Directors of the Brome County Historical Society (BCHS) on September 26, 2014, the Board of Directors unanimously voted in favour of moving the Paul Holland Knowlton (PHK) house onto the grounds of the museum by mid October 2014.
-On October 17, the house made the short journey down Lakeside Road in Knowlton from its original site at the Knowlton Golf Club by mid-October 2014.
+At a special meeting of the Board of Directors of the Brome County Historical Society (BCHS) on September 26, 2014, the Board of Directors unanimously voted in favour of moving the Paul Holland Knowlton (PHK) house onto the grounds of the museum from its original location at the Knowlton Golf Club by mid-October 2014.
 Over the course of 2015, the house was carefully restored thanks to the hard work and dedication of many local volunteers and professionals and the financial support of the community.

-The Paul Holland Knowlton House project will provide a testament to the founders of our communities by bringing a piece of our local heritage back to life.
+The Paul Holland Knowlton House project provides a testament to the founders of our communities by bringing a piece of our local heritage back to life.
 Current and future generations will be able to enjoy and learn from this new asset in our community.

 In 2016, the exhibits were installed in the house, thanks in part to the Bélanger-Gardner Foundation.
 Downstairs, visitors will find exhibits dedicated to the United Empire Loyalists, who were among the first to settle the area, Paul Holland Knowlton, and the history and restoration of the building.
 Upstairs, visitors will discover an exhibit dedicated to the Abenaki and a theatre area for viewing various films about the history of the area and the restoration of the house.